- Read (at least) the thesis abstract/summary

-- Rejected, first failure: if the work is considered unsatisfactory and if bringing it to an acceptable level would request a workload of more than six months, or if the candidate has not demonstrated that s/he masters the subject, then the jury decides for a failure.
-The candidate is allowed to repeat the oral exam, rework his thesis or present a new one within the specified deadlines set by the vice president for academic affairs based on the proposal made by the jury
+- Rejected, first failure: if the work is considered unsatisfactory and if bringing it to an acceptable level would request a workload of more than six months, or if the candidate has not demonstrated that they have mastered the subject, then the jury decides for a failure.
+The candidate is allowed to repeat the oral exam, rework their thesis or present a new one within the specified deadlines set by the vice president for academic affairs based on the proposal made by the jury

 - It is expected that the jury comes to an unanimous decision.
 If the jury cannot come to an agreement, the president takes the final decision.
-S/He concludes the debates and notifies the final decision
+The president concludes the debates and notifies the final decision

-- If the thesis is proposed for a prize, the decision must be unanimous.
-The proposal usually comes from the thesis director
+- If the thesis is proposed for a prize, please see the section farther below.

 - When all the decisions have been made, write the official record

-- Make sure that the official is signed by all the jury members, before they leave the room.
-The president must sign it as well
+- Make sure that the official record is signed by all the jury members, before they leave the room.
+The president must sign it as well.

 - The official record must be finalized at that point and cannot be modified afterwards.